 Children have a minimum of 2 hours PE a week and it is essential that they are appropriately dressed i.e. shorts, T-Shirt and gym shoes.
-Children should wear PE kit to school on the days that they have PE.
+Their PE kit should be kept in school and only taken home for washing.
 If your child wears earrings we would be grateful if you would ensure that he/she is able to remove and replace them independently before and after PE lessons.
 Alternatively, earrings are not worn on days when the class takes PE.